-Motion was the UK Poet Laureate from 1999-2009, and is the co-founder and co- director of the Poetry Archive and Poetry by Heart; he was knighted for his services to poetry in 2009.
-Before joining The Writing Seminars he was Professor of Creative Writing at Royal Holloway College, University of London.
+Motion was the UK Poet Laureate from 1999 to 2009 and is co-founder of the Poetry Archive and Poetry by Heart; he was knighted for his services to poetry in 2009.
+Before joining the Writing Seminars in 2015, he was Professor of Creative Writing at Royal Holloway, University of London.

 Photo courtesy of Johnny Ring.